Chevron B17b car-by-car histories

 Driven by: Barry Geng.
 First race: Mid-America Raceway, 9 May 1976.
 Only one recorded race.

 In addition to the above, an unknown Chevron B17b was driven by Jerry Hubbard.

 A great deal of work has been done on these cars by Chris Townsend.
-Thanks also to Tim Colman at Chevron Heritage for his notes on this model; to former owner RJ Nelkin for his recollections; to current owner Wayne LaFrenz for the story of his car; to Leighton Irwin, Christina Hengen, Chris Ball, Lucas McCain, Jacques Dresang, and Mike Faloon of the 1000cc F3 HRA for the information they have provided; and to John Sadler and Sandy Sheperd for use of their photographs.
+Thanks also to Tim Colman at Chevron Heritage for his notes on this model; to former owners RJ Nelkin, Terrance Peterson and Wayne Mitchell for their recollections; to current owner Wayne LaFrenz for the story of his car; to Leighton Irwin, Christina Hengen, Chris Ball, Lucas McCain, Jacques Dresang, and Mike Faloon of the 1000cc F3 HRA for the information they have provided; and to John Sadler and Sandy Sheperd for use of their photographs.